How The Food Industry is Helping With The Covid-19 Crisis

 The coronavirus pandemic has turned the UK’s food industry upside down.
 Supermarkets are seeing a momentous rise in demand, while restaurants and bars across the country are struggling to keep their businesses afloat.
 At the same time, NHS staff are struggling to access good food while working tirelessly to save lives.

 But things are changing.
-Over the past few weeks we’ve seen numerous new initiatives launched by chefs, restaurants and charities, with the aim of helping provide meals to frontline workers and vulnerable people across the nation.
+Over the past few months we’ve seen numerous new initiatives launched by chefs, restaurants and charities, with the aim of helping provide meals to frontline workers and vulnerable people across the nation, while also supporting the hospitality industry.
 Read on for some of the most impressive.